 AVON Breast Health Initiative

-The AVON Initiative at BMC prides itself on the use of community input and objective data to design, continuously evaluate, monitor, and enhance innovative programs to address the changing needs of these diverse communities.
-Patient navigation remains at the cornerstone of the Initiative, serving more than 33,000 women since the program’s inception and is largely responsible for the improvements in care we’ve consistently demonstrated year after year.
-Our patient navigation model targets women with an identified screening abnormality, assess their individual barriers to care, utilizes existing resources to address those barriers and tracks them over time to ensure completion of all services.
+Patient navigation remains at the cornerstone of the Belkin Breast Center, serving more than 33,000 women since the program’s inception.
+Our patient navigation model targets women with an identified screening abnormality, assesses their individual barriers to care, links patients to resources to address their barriers and tracks them over time to ensure completion of all services.

 Click here to see our Avon and Boston Medical Center Patient Navigator Toolkits.